Liquor Licenses ACT

 Fundraising and Alcohol Rules in Canberra

-Whether you’re serving pinot noir as part of a sit-down dinner, or pouring pints after the footy, two things are certain – alcohol can be a pretty effective fundraiser, and you’ll need a license to sell it.
+Whether you’re serving pinot noir as part of a sit-down dinner, or pouring pints after the footy, two things are certain – liquor can be a pretty effective fundraiser, and you’ll need a license to sell it.
 We’ve summarised the basics.

 A note of caution: this article is intended only as a general guide.
 Whilst the information provided is correct, to the best of our knowledge, at the time of publication, we strongly advise anyone who is planning to sell alcohol to seek the advice of the regulating authority below.